LaurentRisser/Laurent-Risser/index.md

 - Experience with visualization tools (Tableau, Matplotlib, ggplot2).
 - Excellent analytical and problem-solving skills.
 - Bilingual English and French.
+- Author for Towards Data Science, Data Driven Investor and Analytics Vidhya on Medium

 This portfolio is a compilation of projects which I created for data analysis or for exploration of machine learning algorithms.